Installation

 php artisan native:install

-The NativePHP installer works similarly to NativePHP for desktop, taking care of setting up and configuring your Laravel application to work with iOS.
+The NativePHP installer works similarly to NativePHP for desktop, taking care of setting up and configuring your Laravel application to work with iOS and/or Android.

 #Start your app